Header Image

 Option 1:

 The evaluations of the IQ tests were carried out excluding the working memory component.
-But then the statement “The IQ of people with ADHD is the same as that of people without ADHD” would be wrong and would have to be qualified with “if you exclude working memory”.
+But then the statement “The IQ of people with is the same as that of people without ” would be wrong and would have to be qualified with “if you exclude working memory”.
 We have not yet found such a restriction anywhere.

 Option 2: